Books on Board Bookmobile

 But our bookmobile isn’t just for preschoolers – our book collection serves preschoolers through adults.
 There is something for everyone!

-Another important part of this program is our storyteller, Miss Amy.
+Another important part of this program is our storyteller, Miss Madeleine.
 She not only drives the bookmobile, but she also conducts story-times with our youngsters and talks with parents about the importance of reading to their child.

 The cost to operate this program is roughly $25,000 per year.
 Previous funding partners have included Three Mile Island – Exelon Nuclear, Hummelstown American Legion Post 265, Hummelstown Borough, Conewago Township, East Hanover Township, Londonderry Township, South Hanover Township, Dauphin County Department of Drug & Alcohol Services, Inc. and the Lower Dauphin School District.